push-based/observable-hq--audit/README.md

 }
 ```

-As this most problbby will have an impact on other images and paint heave assets too, lets add another rule for all `img` and `video` tags:
+As this most problbby will have an impact on other images and paint heavy assets too, let's add another rule for all `img` and `video` tags:

 ```css
 .carousel-notebook {